Alan Greenspan: After the Federal Reserve

 Immediately after leaving the Fed, Greenspan formed an economic consulting firm, Greenspan Associates LLC.
-He also accepted an honorary (unpaid) position at HM Treasury in the United Kingdom.

 On February 26, 2007, Greenspan forecast a possible recession in the United States before or in early 2008.
 Stabilizing corporate profits are said to have influenced his comments.
 The following day, the Dow Jones Industrial Average decreased by 416 points, losing 3.3% of its value.
 In May 2007, Greenspan was hired as a special consultant by Pacific Investment Management Company (PIMCO) to participate in their quarterly economic forums and speak privately with the bond managers about Fed interest rate policy.
 In August 2007, Deutsche Bank announced that it would be retaining Greenspan as a senior advisor to its investment banking team and clients.

 In mid-January 2008, hedge fund Paulson & Co. hired Greenspan as an adviser.
-According to the terms of their agreement, he was not to advise any other hedge fund while working for Paulson.
 In 2007, Paulson had foreseen the collapse of the sub-prime housing market and hired Goldman Sachs to package their sub-prime holdings into derivatives and sell them.
 Some economic commentators blamed this collapse on Greenspan's policies while at the Fed.
 On April 30, 2009, Greenspan offered a defense of the H-1B visa program, telling a U.S. Senate subcommittee that the visa quota is "far too small to meet the need" and saying that it protects U.S. workers from global competition, creating a "privileged elite".
 Testifying on immigration reform before the Subcommittee on Immigration, Border Security and Citizenship, he said more skilled immigration was needed "as the economy copes with the forthcoming retirement wave of skilled baby boomers".